inigo-irigaray/CNN-Image-Classifier-PyTorch/README.md

 # CNN Image Classifier PyTorch

-This project aims to build a fully functional symbolic AI traffic light classifier, using a variety of computer vision techniques, to be integrated into a self-driving car.
-It successfully classified 97% of the images, with no red misclassifications as green to maximize safety.
-A second version of the code achieves 99% accuracy, but with one red misclassification as green of a low-quality image.
+This project aims to build a command line application that can be trained on any set of labeled images.
+It has been broken down in 2 parts.
+The first part is the implementation on a jupyter notebook of the VGGnet architecture on a dataset of flower images to generate the code for a deep learning image classifier [Classifier Development](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/tree/master/Classifier-Development).
+The second part is the generalization of the code to create a convoluttional neural network that allows the user to create its own classifier on any image dataset.
+[CNN model](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/tree/master/CNNmodel)

 This program pre-processes the images, extracts features that will help distinguish the different types of images, and uses these features to classify the traffic light images into classes corresponding to each the light color.